Learn about the eight pillars of customer delight and discover how to retain your customers and get more referrals.

 Are your customers sticking with you or are they in and out faster than you can say "revolving door"?

 More importantly, how do you get your customers to promote you through word of mouth?

-Avoid perceptions of this by being very clear about what you are going to do up front, and if you can, go back and confirm that you have done it afterwards.
+Avoid perceptions of this by being very clear about what you're going to do up front, and if you can, go back and confirm that you've done it afterwards.

 If you saved your client time, and time is something they value, you could highlight your value in terms of hours saved.
 If it’s about avoiding loss or reducing risk, then highlight how you improved those factors instead.

 Tip: Get them to think back to what life was like before you arrived, and compare it with now.
 They’ll often do a better job of stating what your value is to them if you ask them rather than if you tell them.

 Are you accessible and do you respond quickly?